satyam022/BugBountyBro/README.md

 The Secret_Key required for the execution and debugging of the project is not removed from the project code.
 So you can use the project as your college mini-project or by using the project code you can build your project.

 Usage :

+pip install -r requirement.txt

-python django_web_app/manage.py makemigrations
+python manage.py makemigrations

-python django_web_app/manage.py migrate
+python manage.py migrate

-python django_web_app/manage.py runserver
+python manage.py runserver

 In your web browser enter the address: http://localhost:8000 or http://127.0.0.1:8000/